ideal-lab5/Grants-Program/applications/TBD_project.md

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-A decentralized secret manager.

-- A brief description of your project.
+**Secret Stuff** is a Blockchain Backed Decentralized Secret Manager.

+We use passwords and secrets everyday, in the best case scenario we use a localy hosted or a centralized password manager to store them.
+Now imagine that our local storage gets destroyed, or the centralized password manager goes out of business?
+We could potentially lose all our secrets.

+But what if we could store them in a decentralized way, and have them available to us when we need them, without having to trust a third party?

+**Secret Stuff** is a decentralized secret manager that runs on the blockchain and allows you to store your secrets in a decentralized way, and have them available to you when you need them, without having to trust a third party.

-The project is a new pallet that uses ZKSnarks and ECDH over curve25519 to encrypt messages and secretly add to a blockchain for later retrieval.
+The project is a substrate based project.
+It is specifically a new pallet that uses ZKSnarks and ECDH over curve25519 to encrypt messages and secretly add to a blockchain for later retrieval.
 All encrypion and decryption happens offchain within the client.
 The project will create a new pallet that allows a user to secretly add 'secret messages' and retrieve them.

-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
-The project is a substrate based project.

-- An indication of why your team is interested in creating this project.
-The team believes in a future where data is owned by the individual, and the data owner should have total autonomy over how that data is used.
+The **Secret Stuff** team believes in a future where data is owned by the individual, and the data owner should have total autonomy over how that data is used.

 ### Project Details